-MOL project to produce pure water for hydrogen generation selected for Shiga Prefecture subsidy program
+MOL project to produce pure water for hydrogen generation selected for Shiga prefecture subsidy program

+Advancing Wind Hunter Project harnessing offshore wind to produce hydrogen for vessel propulsion

-Mitsui O.S.K.
-Lines, Ltd. today announced that its initiative to develop a pure water production system for hydrogen generation, proposed jointly by Kyushu University Professor Takeshi Shinoda and Taiyo Sangyo Co., Ltd. has been selected for a Shiga Prefecture-backed project to promote social implementation of near-future technologies.
+TOKYO-Mitsui O.S.K.
+Lines, Ltd. (MOL) on Aug 3 announced that its initiative to develop a pure water production system for hydrogen generation, proposed jointly by Kyushu University Professor Takeshi Shinoda and Taiyo Sangyo Co., Ltd. (President: Yoshinobu Odagaki; Hikone-shi, Shiga Prefecture) has been selected for a Shiga Prefecture-backed project to promote social implementation of near-future technologies (Note 1).

 MOL is promoting the Wind Hunter Project, which harnesses offshore wind energy to produce hydrogen from water onboard and convert it into propulsion for vessels, to realize a decarbonized, hydrogen-based society.
 However, hydrogen production requires a higher level of water purity, even more than drinking water.
 During the Wind Hunter hydrogen production process, seawater is first purified by passing it through a filter to remove impurities such as organic matter (carbon content, microplastics, etc.), inorganic matter (iron, magnesium, sodium), and sludge, but the filters currently in common use require frequent replacement, which increases the workload of crewmembers and imposes a significant cost burden.